Arthur- Surry Hills

 I have a deep fondness for any restaurant that serves their bread warm and frustratingly, it’s much rarer than you’d think.
 The substantial slice of wholemeal sourdough made with Arthur’s own starter (six years strong!) is served with a side of salted cultured butter.
 Steam escapes as I tear into the bread, the already softened butter gliding across smoothly - a strong start indeed.

 A sunset-hued dish follows suit–the tuna with kohlrabi, tomato and saffron jelly.
 As the server described the combination, I have to admit I didn’t expect much, but this ended up being one of my favourite dishes.
 Made with fresh yellowfin tuna mixed with smoked seaweed and a slow-cooked tomato and pepper sauce, it was salty, smoky and well balanced.
-Topped with a delicate Tasmanian saffron jelly, that had a pleasant almost floral texture, this dish was hard to describe but immensely pleasurable as the flavours melted together in my mouth.
+Topped with a clear Tasmanian saffron jelly, that had delicate floral notes, this dish was hard to describe but immensely pleasurable as the flavours melted together in my mouth.

 Continue with…